-TEAS testing used to meet the criteria can be taken at Northern Essex Community College at the Academic Placement & Testing Center on either the Haverhill or Lawrence campus or remotely if proctored by Proctorio.
-If transferred in from another institution, TEAS scores are only accepted if proctored with Proctorio.
+TEAS testing used to meet the criteria can be taken at Northern Essex Community College at the Academic Placement & Testing Center on either the Haverhill or Lawrence campus or remotely proctored.
+If transferred in from another institution, TEAS scores are only accepted if remotely proctored.